AnshumanSharma23/Sparkify-ETL/README.md

 3. create a redshift cluster, attach the role that we created in the redshift cluster.
 4. Create a dwh.config file in the directory with the following structure

-//you can get the host from the AWS redshift cluster.
 <pre>